 - You should now see Box as File Storage for Slack in the Apps list

-To ensure the latest version of Box for Slack is installed in your Slack Organizations and/or Workspaces:
+To ensure the latest version of Box for Slack is installed in your Slack Organizations or Workspaces:

 Install the latest version by following this link.

-Note: To fully complete deployment of this feature, there is a manual enablement step required by Slack.
-Please reach out to your Slack CSM to complete enablement.
+To fully complete deployment of this feature, there is a manual enablement step required by Slack.
+Contact your Slack CSM to complete enablement.

-- Contact your Slack-assigned CSM to request Custom File Store deactivation for your specific Slack organization IDs and/or workspaces.
+- Contact your Slack-assigned CSM to request Custom File Store deactivation for your specific Slack organization IDs or Workspaces.

-- Optionally remove the Slack Organization IDs and/or Workspaces in the Restrict to specific Slack Enterprise Grid Org ID allowlist / Slack Workspaces allowlist text fields.
-(Step 6 above)
+- Optionally, remove the Slack Organization IDs or Workspaces in the Restrict to specific Slack Enterprise Grid Org ID allowlist / Slack Workspaces allowlist text fields.

-- Optionally disable the Box as File Storage for Slack app in the Custom Apps Manager list.
-(Step 4.6 above)
+- Optionally, disable the Box as File Storage for Slack app in the Custom Apps Manager list.